Logo Voyage

 KTX

-Most KTX trains leave from Seoul Station or Yongsan Station and terminate in the cities of Busan, Gwangju, Mokpo, Yeosu, Pohang, Gangneung and Jinju.
-Most major cities are served in between.
+Most KTX trains depart from or terminate at Seoul Station or Yongsan Station and terminate in the cities of Busan, Gwangju, Mokpo, Yeosu, Pohang, Gangneung and Jinju.
+Most major cities are served in between with some trains skipping stops.
+On certain sections of routes, KTX trainsets reach up to 300 km/h (186 mph) while technically able to go even faster.

 The KTX train is regarded as an easier, more comfortable and cheaper way to get around South Korea than by plane.
 If you figure in security and getting to/from the airport it may also just be faster to go by train.
 Ticket prices are slightly below the equivalent airfare of the major airlines.
 The weekday Standard class price for Seoul-Busan is around ₩57,000.

 There are two types of KTX seat; first class and standard class.
-First class is 50% more expensive but you get wider seats, free bottled water and snacks.
+First class is 50% more expensive but you get wider seats in a 1-2 arrangement, free bottled water and snacks.
+There is no restaurant on board but snack vending machines are installed.

 SRT